Sparse Bayesian joint modal estimation for exploratory item factor analysis: Simulation studies

 Then, we compare the estimation accuracy.
 The box plots of the error metric values are presented in Figure~\ref{fig: sim2 rmse}.

-The sparse MMLE method showed smaller error and bias than the BJME method.
-This is consistent with the result of the simulation study 1 because the MCMC algorithm also targets the marginal likelihood.
-With respect to the relative bias of factor loadings, the MMLE with rotation was superior to the other methods.
-This is because the rotation approach does not involve the penalty function and its estimates are not shrunk.
-For all methods, intercepts were less biased than factor loadings, which is because the MMLE did not penalize intercepts, and for the BJME method, the value of the penalty term on intercepts was significantly small due to $\sigma_d^2=100^2$.
-In addition, increasing the sample size reduced the error for all methods.
-Relative bias of the sparse methods (BJME and sparse MMLE) also improved with a larger sample size.
+The sparse MMLE method showed smaller error and bias than the BJME method, which is consistent with the result of Simulation study 1 because the MCMC algorithm also targets the marginal likelihood.
+Furthermore, this trend is also consistent with existing studies that compared JMLE and MMLE \parencite{chen2019joint}.
+The relative bias of factor loadings of the MMLE with rotation deteriorated as the increase of $\rho$, which reflects its sensitivity to higher factor correlations, while the BJME is robust to that.
+For the BJME, intercepts were less biased than factor loadings, which is also consistent with Simulation study 1.

-The average computation time over 50 replications is shown in Table~\ref{tab: sim2 time}.
+The average computation time and selected $\lambda$ values over 50 replications are shown in Table~\ref{tab: sim2 time}.
 The time for the sparse methods corresponds to the elapsed time to select the penalty weight and to estimate the model parameters.
 Table~\ref{tab: sim2 time} indicates that the proposed BJME algorithm is significantly faster than both the sparse MMLE and MMLE with rotation, although the proposed BJME algorithm requires tuning the penalty weight.
 The sparse MMLE takes longer computation time than the MMLE with rotation because the former also needs to tune the penalty weight.
-The elapsed time for the BJME was shorter than that of the simulation study 1, although the size of the simulated data is the same.
-This is because the number of intercepts in the simulation study 1 is larger than that in the simulation study 2, and the dichotomous response setting in the simulation study 2 does not require the strictly ordered constraint for intercepts and reparameterization to accommodate that.
+It should be noted that the elapsed time for the sparse MMLE includes computation of the BIC value, which requires the computationally intensive numerical integration, while the proposed CV error metric for the sparse BJME is computationally efficient.
+The elapsed time for the BJME was shorter than that of Simulation study 1, although the size of the simulated data is the same.
+This is because the number of intercepts in Simulation study 1 is larger than that in Simulation study 2, and the dichotomous response setting in Simulation study 2 does not require the strictly ordered constraint for intercepts and reparameterization to accommodate that.